-One of the most recognizable constellations is Cassiopeia the Queen, which now can be found in the north-northeastern sky after the sun goes down.
+Tonight – August 21, 2016 – look for one of the most recognizable constellations, Cassiopeia the Queen, which can be found in the north-northeastern sky after the sun goes down.
 This constellation has the distinct shape of a W, or M, depending on your perspective.
 This fairly bright constellation is oftentimes visible on a moonlit night.
 However, if the glare of tonight’s waning gibbous moon proves to be too overwhelming, try viewing Cassiopeia in another day or two.
 By then, you’ll have more moon-free viewing time after dark.

 Sky chart of the constellation Cassiopeia the Queen